-- a dismissal- this could occur if the lender doesn’t follow the correct procedure for bringing legal proceedings against you, or if you clear your arrears before the case is brought to court.
-There is nothing stopping the lender
+- a dismissal - this could occur if the lender doesn’t follow the correct procedure for bringing legal proceedings against you, or if you clear your arrears before the case is brought to court

-The first step to to inform your mortgage lender of your change in circumstances as soon as possible.
+The first step is to inform your mortgage lender of your change in circumstances as soon as possible.
 Together, you can compromise on the most suitable way to repay your debt.

 Consider whether you have any payment protection insurance and whether this could help cover the payments whilst you find another job.